-Always depending on a smartphone can become cumbersome, and if you prefer to have a dedicated remote controller, you should look at Android TV OS-based devices from brands like Flipkart, Motorola, Nokia, and Xiaomi.
-For the same price as that of the Google Chromecast 3, you can get the Mi TV Stick, Nokia Media Streamer, MarQ by Flipkart Turbostream.
+Then there are Android TV-based devices like the Xiaomi Mi TV Stick, Nokia Media Streamer, Realme 4K Smart TV Stick, MarQ by Flipkart Turbostream.
 Those devices run full-fledged Android TV OS and come with a remote controller, which means you don’t have to rely on a smartphone or a tablet to control the media playback and volume.
 They also feature native apps for audio and video streaming.
-And they will work perfectly with your Android smartphone, tablet, smartwatch, and Google Home-based smart speakers.
+And they work perfectly with your Android smartphone, tablet, smartwatch, and Google Home-based smart speakers.
 They also feature Google Assistant, which you can use via the remote controller to get answers to your questions, search for information on the internet, and control smart home products.
 The Mi Box 4K can even play 4K 60fps HDR10 videos out of the box.

-Alternatively, you can also buy Android TV-based set-top boxes such as the Airtel Xstream Box, DishTV Smart Hub, and Tata Sky Binge+.
+If you don’t want to have two devices, one to stream videos and another to watch traditional TV channels, you should look towards Android TV OS-based set-top boxes such as the Airtel Xstream Box, DishTV Smart Hub, and Tata Sky Binge+.
 Such devices are priced around ₹4,000 and can not only stream live TV channels but also run audio and video streaming apps (also known as OTT apps).
 One device can do it all.

 If you have a lot of Apple products, including iPhones, iPads, Apple Watches, and Macs, you should buy an Apple TV to turn your non-smart TV into a smart TV.
 Yes, it is four times as costly as competing media streaming devices running Google’s Android TV OS and Amazon’s Fire TV OS, but they are extremely fast and smooth, offer you higher storage, and can even have the firepower to play some fun games.
 Plus, you can stream audio and video from your iPhone, iPad, and Macs to the Apple TV via AirPlay 2.
 You can even mirror the screen of your iPhone, iPad, or Mac via the Apple TV.
 It also has access to all the audio and video streaming apps.